 How does one go from idea to product?
 What do you need to prepare before you're truly ready to hire a developer and turn your idea into a reality?

 Some entrepreneurs may have a vision, an idea of high-level deliverables, but aren't sure what are the next steps.
 If you are planning to hire a developer, there are three main things you need to prepare for your project: budget, scope, and design.

 Scope is a list of the main deliverables, functions, and features your product will have.
 “Design” can just be a rudimentary idea of how your app will look, feel, and flow.
 Your budget is a result of scope and design, your design is informed by features defined in the scope, and so on.
 All three of these intertwine and overlap.

-For a bird’s eye view of the app development process, check out How to Make and App: From Vision to Product, and also our Ultimate Guide for Hiring Freelance Developers for everything you need to know and more about the hiring process.
+For a bird’s eye view of the web development process and costs, check out How Much Does a Website Cost?, and also our Ultimate Guide for Hiring Freelance Developers for everything you need to know and more about the hiring process.